Wondering what’s in store for interest rates?

 The United States (and many other countries) had experienced a decade of low interest rates after the 2008 global financial crisis and the Great Recession, but many investors are now wondering whether that era has ended for good.

 Higher interest rates have meant higher borrowing costs for consumers and businesses.
-The 30-year mortgage rate reached over 7.2% in August 2023, the highest in over 20 years.
+The 30-year mortgage rate reached 7.8% in October 2023, the highest in over 20 years.
 This is causing a slowdown in spending in housing and other sectors of the economy.
 This is by design.
 The Fed must rein in spending to bring inflation down.

 The biggest reason why interest rates have risen much further than most forecasters (including us) anticipated is that the U.S. economy has proved more resilient to the impact of higher rates than expected.
 Housing activity has fallen sharply, but much of the rest of the economy seems unscathed.
 We think that households’ excess savings and other factors are temporarily cushioning the hit from higher interest rates.
 Over the coming year, we expect the impact of rate hikes to be felt more strongly in other parts of the U.S. economy.